Intimacy

 Delayed ejaculation refers to a condition where, despite adequate sexual stimulation, ejaculation takes significantly longer than expected or does not occur at all.
 The DSM-5 diagnoses it when ejaculatory delay or absence occurs in approximately 75 to 100% of partnered sexual encounters for six months or more.

-The prevalence is estimated at about 1 to 4% of men, but the actual number is likely higher since many avoid seeking help due to embarrassment.
+The prevalence is estimated at a few percent of men, but the actual number is likely higher since many avoid seeking help due to embarrassment.
 Compared to premature ejaculation, social awareness is low, and the misconception that "lasting long is a good thing" makes it difficult for those affected to open up about their struggles.

 Causes of Delayed Ejaculation